Injection Molding: Self-Adjusting, Self-Learning Machine Vision System

 Inspekto’s Autonomous Machine Vision (AMV) S70 independently determines the number of samples needed to learn a part’s features and automatically adjusts camera settings for the best possible image.

-Inspekto describes its Autonomous Machine Vision (AMV) S70 technology as part of a new approach to quality assurance, where process techs with no previous knowledge of machine vision or artificial intelligence, can set up an inspection system in hours, rather than in weeks and with the aid of a systems integrator.
+Inspekto describes its Autonomous Machine Vision (AMV) S70 technology as part of a new approach to quality assurance, where process techs with no previous knowledge of machine vision or artificial intelligence, can set up an inspection system in hours, rather than in weeks and without the aid of a systems integrator.

 The company notes that in traditional injection molding, machine vision is made difficult by the fact that the reflective surface of plastics is hard to illuminate and the same production line can create items of different colors and shapes, while most machine vision technology can only inspect one product at a time.